Ever4engel/ColorFlow/README.md

 - **Run the Application**

-  You can launch the Gradio interface for PowerPaint by running the following command:
+  You can launch the Gradio interface for ColorFlow by running the following command:
   ```bash
   python app.py
   ```